marisademeglio/data-table-web-component/README.md

 Customize more text, e.g.

-* The title of the sort buttons says "Sort by _header_" but you can't change the "Sort by" part
+* The titles of the sort buttons say "Sort by _header_" but you can't change the "Sort by" part
 * The search field is always called "Search"

-Introduce defaults for sorting and searching, to reduce the configuration required.

-Multiple levels of headers
+Support multiple levels of headers

 Second option for mobile adaptation: paginated view

-Filters that use observable properties
+Filters that use observable properties, to make this code less monolithic.